scipy-conference/scipy_proceedings/papers/allan_campopiano/paper.rst

    \bar{X}_t = \frac{X_{(g+1)}+...+X_{(n-g)}}{n-2g}
    \end{aligned}

-If the proportion set to trim is 0.2, more than twenty percent of the values would have to be altered to make the trimmed mean arbitrarily large or small.
+If the proportion to trim is 0.2, more than twenty percent of the values would have to be altered to make the trimmed mean arbitrarily large or small.
 The sample mean, on the other hand, can be made to go to :math:`\pm\infty` (arbitrarily large or small) by changing a single value.
 The trimmed mean is more robust than the sample mean in all measures of